OnionIoT/documentation/omega2-legacy/Doing-Stuff/Expansions/Using-the-PWM-Expansion.md

 The PWM Expansion allows you to generate up to 16 different Pulse Width Modulated (PWM) signals to control anything from Servo Motors (servos), DC Motor speed, LED brightness, etc.

->You can learn more about the technical specifications of the PWM expansion in our [PWM Expansion hardware overview](#pwm-expansion)
+>You can learn more about the technical specifications of the PWM expansion in our [PWM Expansion hardware overview](/omega2-legacy/Hardware-Overview/Expansions/PWM-Expansion#pwm-expansion)

-### Pulse Width Modulation
+### Pulse Width Modulation {#pwm-signals}

 PWM is a technique to control power output from a circuit.
 Here's an analogy to explain how this works.
 Let's say you're watering some delicate flowers in a garden.
 You have a very simple hose that can only be in either of the following states: